ielod/menucli/README.md

 > sudo easy_install menucli-X.Y-py2.7.egg

+or pip in the repository's directory:

+> sudo pip install .

-This will install the CLI.
+These will install the CLI.

 Config File
 -----------

-To be able to fetch data from Facebook Graph API a config file has to be created under the user's home: ~/.config/menucli/menucli.cfg Which should contain a Facebook App ID and App token.
+To be able to fetch data from Facebook Graph API a config file has to be created under the user's home: `~/.config/menucli/menucli.cfg` Which should contain a Facebook App ID and App token.

 Example config file content: